-Veteran-Owned Businesses Formed in Texas Under Senate Bill 1049 : a Census
+Veteran-Owned Businesses Formed in Texas Under Senate Bill 1049 :: A Census

-The Number of Veteran-Owned Businesses in Texas are on the Rise
+Veteran-Owned Businesses in Texas are on the Rise

 Total Dollars Saved by Veteran-Owned Businesses Under S.B.
 1049.